8 Oldest Ancient Civilizations in World History

 The civilizations we are about to explore below hold the record of being the first humans on earth to properly organize their daily lives in such a way that it spurred on further division of labor, domestication of animals and humans, massive architectural projects, taxation, agriculture/farming, expansion, and conquests of surrounding areas.
 Although these civilizations date back thousands of years ago, it is impossible to say that there was one single cradle of civilization.
 Many of them developed fairly independently of each other, with the oldest one beginning around 10,000 to 8,000 years ago.

 World History Edu presents the 8 oldest civilizations of all time, as well as what life was like in those cradles of civilization.

 8. The Ancient Persian Civilization (the Achaemenid Empire)

 Ancient location: Mesopotamia area through to Egypt in the west and Turkey in the North

 Cultural hub: Royal road; Persepolis (present-day Shiraz, Iran)

 Major religion/gods: Zoroastrianism

-Most known for: one of the greatest civilization in history; very powerful military and wise rulers
+Most known for: one of the greatest civilization in history; very powerful military, including the Persian Immortals; and wise rulers

-Before going into decline following their defeat to Alexander the Great, the Persian Empire had been unified for centuries.
+Before going into decline following their defeat to Alexander the Great, the Persian Empire, also known as the Achaemenid Empire, had been unified for centuries.
 This civilization first lodged in the valleys of the Euphrates and Tigris.
 Those rivers were the lifeblood of the empire, providing fertile lands for more farming and raising of livestock.